qsideinstitute/federal-criminal-sentencing/master.md

 ## 5.2 Fitting a Line to Many Points: Linear Regression!

 Now let’s turn to another example data set.
-This new dataset focuses on penguins.
+This new data set focuses on penguins.
 Do you think a linear model might be a good way to model the data?
 Run the code below to create a scatter plot of flipper length versus body mass.